CityOfLosAngeles/best-practices/data-analysis-intro.md

 Here are some things to know about `merge2`:
 * `merge2` is a geodataframe (gdf) because the ***base,*** `paunch_locations`, is a gdf.
-* Python/Pandas allows the merge to take place even if the `Geometry` column appears in both dfs.
+* Pandas allows the merge to take place even if the `Geometry` column appears in both dfs.
 The resulting df contains 2 renamed `Geometry` columns;  `Geometry_x` corresponds to the left df `Geometry` and `Geometry_y` for the right df.
 * Geopandas still designates a geometry to use.
 To see what is set, type `merge2.geometry.name`.
-To change the geometry to a different column, type `merge2.set.geometry('new_column')`.
+To change the geometry to a different column, type `merge2 = merge2.set_geometry('new_column')`.

 `merge2` looks like this: